timothyshull/programming_notes/python/fluent_python.md

     - UnicodeDecodeError - when reading binary sequences into str
 - can get a SyntaxError when loading Python modules when the source encoding is unexpected
   .
-We’ll show how to handle all of these errors in the next sections.
+We'll show how to handle all of these errors in the next sections.
   Tip The first thing to note
 - when receiving a Unicode error, note the exact type of the exception
 - dealing with UnicodeEncodeError